SuperGS: Super-Resolution 3D Gaussian Splatting Enhanced by Variational Residual Features and Uncertainty-Augmented Learning: Related Work

 \subsection{3D Scene Super-Resolution}

 High-resolution novel view synthesis (HRNVS) aims to synthesize high-resolution novel views from low-resolution inputs.
 NeRF-SR~\cite{wang2022nerf} samples multiple rays per pixel, enhancing multi-view consistency at the sub-pixel level.
 However, its depth-guided refinement strategy necessitates a ground truth high-resolution image as input, which is often difficult to provide in many scenarios.
 The same challenge applies to RefSR-NeRF~\cite{huang2023refsr}.
+Additionally, NeRF suffers from slow rendering speeds, a problem that becomes even more pronounced in high-resolution scenes.
+FastSR-NeRF~\cite{lin2024fastsr} addresses this issue by introducing Random Patch Sampling, which not only improves rendering speed but also enhances output quality by increasing the diversity of image patches seen by the SR model during training.
+Moreover, pretrained 2D models can provide rich priors for 3D super-resolution tasks. \cite{yoon2023cross} uses Single Image Super-Resolution (SISR) to generate high-resolution details, employing cross-guided optimization to ensure multi-view consistency.
+DiSR-NeRF\cite{lee2024disr} ensures multi-view consistency through iterative 3D synchronization and builds up image details using Renoised Score Distillation.

 Recently, 3DGS has become popular for its high-quality rendering and real-time rendering speeds.
 GaussianSR~\cite{hu2024gaussiansr} leverages off-the-shelf 2D diffusion priors and uses Score Dilation Sampling (SDS)~\cite{gou2021knowledge} to extract 3D information from 2D knowledge.
-SRGS~\cite{feng2024srgs}, on the other hand, uses high-resolution inputs from SwinIR as pseudo labels and introduces sub-pixel constraints to ensure view consistency.
-However, the pseudo labels provided by 2D SR models are often too smooth, making it difficult to capture sufficient detail directly in training.
-Additionally, representing high-resolution scenes requires substantial memory to store numerous Gaussians and their attributes.
-Our method addresses these issues through a Gradient-guided Selective Splitting strategy that effectively refines pretrained coarse primitives into fine ones.
-Thanks to the construction of a latent feature field, the splitted Gaussians do not need to learn from scratch.
-Furthermore, our approach significantly reduces memory usage, expanding its applicability, especially in high-resolution scenarios.
+SRGS~\cite{feng2024srgs}, on the other hand, uses high-resolution inputs from SISR as pseudo labels and introduces sub-pixel constraints as regularization.
+However, the pseudo labels provided by SISR models often suffer from multi-view inconsistencies, leading to ambiguities during training and errors in reconstruction results.
+SuperGaussian~\cite{shen2025supergaussian} attempts to address this by sampling a smooth trajectory from a 3D scene to generate video, and then using a pretrained video super-resolution model to produce supervision labels.
+Nevertheless, since images are much easier to obtain than videos, existing 2D image models still offer superior feature representation capabilities compared to video models.
+Therefore, our method continues to rely on a SISR model as the 2D prior and mitigates the ambiguities caused by multi-view inconsistencies in pseudo labels through uncertainty modeling and multi-view joint learning.
+Additionally, the proposed feature field provides essential information for high-resolution scenes, ensuring that the optimization remains close to the ground truth.